 - Go into the Jackman-Long building to see the dogs being shown.
 There’s an information booth about everything dog against the East wall.

-- Watch the dogs being shown and take in all the vendors.
+- Watch the dogs being shown and check out all the vendors of dog stuff.

 - Visit the grooming area in Columbia Hall and talk to owners about their breeds — they are experts in their breeds.